 When Trans Mountain was built in the late 1950s, it was a cooperative designed to feed local refineries and supply British Columbians with gasoline.
 But when Texas-based oil giant Kinder Morgan took over the line in 2005, it launched a plan to turn Metro Vancouver into a tar sands export hub.
 In 2007, without any public process or debate, they began moving toxic sludge known as diluted bitumen out via the Salish Sea.

 In 2012, Kinder Morgan announced plans to triple the capacity of its existing pipeline, increasing the number of tar sands oil tankers through the Vancouver Harbour and Salish Sea by 700%.
-Since then, thousands of Canadians from every walk of life have spoken out against the project.
-First Nations, municipalities, unions, businesses, faith groups, students associations, environmental organizations, local politicians, famous artists and even the Premier of British Columbia have stood united to oppose the heightened risk of an oil spill, violations of Indigenous rights and expansion of the polluting tar sands that accompany this pipeline.
+Since then, thousands of people from every walk of life have spoken out against the project.
+First Nations, municipalities, unions, businesses, faith groups, student associations, environmental organizations, local politicians, famous artists and even the Premier of British Columbia have stood united to oppose the heightened risk of an oil spill, violations of Indigenous rights and expansion of the polluting tar sands that accompany this pipeline.

-Tsleil-Waututh Nation, whose territory centres around the Burrard Inlet where the pipeline terminates, found a 79% to 87% chance of a spill in their waters over the next 50 years if the project is built.
+sail-wha-tooth], whose territory centres around the Burrard Inlet where the pipeline terminates, found a 79% to 87% chance of a spill in their waters over the next 50 years if the project is built.
 They also put the chances of a worst-case scenario spill of over 100,000 barrels at 29%.
 This level of risk is why their community, and over two-thirds of the First Nations impacted by the project, have not given their consent to allow it through their territories as required by the UN Declaration on the Rights of Indigenous Peoples.

 Finally, building a pipeline that could last over 50 years as the global climate crisis spirals out of control is unacceptable.
-We know the Alberta tar sands need to disappear by 2040, but this pipeline would help double the size of one of the world’s most polluting projects.
+We know the tar sands need to close down by 2040, but this pipeline would help double the size of one of the world’s most polluting projects.
 Canada cannot meet its climate targets and global commitments to cut carbon pollution if it builds this pipeline – in fact, we would be betting on the world to fail to combat climate change.